stronnag/inav-follow-me/README.md

 In theory, "follow me" is available for all  types of INAV vehicle (`platform type`) that supports stationary `POSHOLD`, e.g. MultiRotor and possibly Rover and Boat.
 By default, fixed wing is excluded, but this can be changed by configuration.

-Optionally, a SSD1306 OLED will be supported (once the author's device is delivered).
+Optionally, a SSD1306 OLED is supported.

 ## Pico Firmware Configuration